-Deputies looking for injured man in Gonzales, AirMed on scene
+APSO investigating shooting in Gonzales, one man injured

 Latest Weather Blog

-GONZALES - Officials are searching for a man with reported injuries Monday night in Ascension Parish.
+GONZALES - One man was injured in a shooting Monday night in Ascension Parish.

 The incident was reported around 8:40 p.m. in the 13000 block of George Rouyea Road, located off Highway 621 in Gonzales.

 Sources tell WBRZ AirMed responded to the scene after a call was made to officials regarding a man with a "neck wound."

-It's unclear what type of wound the person sustained.
+The victim was later found on Airline Highway where he was transported to a local hospital, according to Ascension Parish Sheriff's Office.
+The extent of his injuries are unknown.

 The Ascension Parish Sheriff's Office is investigating.